 Absolutely integral.
 Learn just enough git to be dangerous.
 I have a blog post on the bare minimum here.
 You will need Git wherever you go in software.
 I think Origin should have told us to review the weekend before we started to help with our transition into becoming coders, because we use it every single day, multiple times a day.
 Get a mantra going:

 You could probably get away without this for the first week, but since Git is so easily accessed via the command line (and making a new file quickly with

 touch index.html, this is equal priority with learning Git.
 You can learn to use it while learning Git, so I feel like it's a two-for-one.
 Don't be intimidated by it.
 I was scared when I first started seeing

 npm install new-hotness.js everywhere instead of something to download and double click, but I got over it.
 Now I wish I could install most everything this way.

 Make sure you ditch the built in Mac or Windows terminals for Iterm or Cmder respectively.
 They make it much easier on the developer by having themes, tabs, and colored prompts so you can easily tell what your last command was.

 You can take this as far as you want really.
 Know how to link a CSS document into HTML, classes, id's, media queries and you'll do fine.
 Or go crazy and be able to take on the CSS Zen Garden challenge.
-A lot of us just put Pure/Bootstrap/Bulma/Materialize/insert-CSS-framework-here in and call it a day for the beginner projects.
-I recommend Bulma or Semantic UI.
-They're responsive to any browser size and easy to pickup.
+A lot of us just put Bootstrap/Bulma/insert-CSS-framework-here in and call it a day for the beginner projects.
+I recommend Bulma.
+It's responsive to any browser size and easy to pickup.